mstksg/inCode/copy/entries/fc-statements.md

 actually ever "happens" if you evaluate `putStrLn "hello" >> putStrLn "world"`.
 If you ever reach that expression in a Haskell program...nothing is printed.
 It's simply just taking two regular old data values, running them through a function, and giving you a third one.
+The process of defining `helloThenWorld` --- or even later evaluating it --- doesn't cause anything to happen.
+They are inert data structures.

 In many other languages, sequencing actions is a special part of the syntax
 --- a semicolon, usually.
 In Haskell, sequencing is not special --- it's just